cloudant-labs/spark-cloudant/README.md

 ### Configuration on SparkConf

-Configuration can also be passed on DataFrame using option, which overrides what is defined in SparkConf
+Configuration can also be passed on DataFrame using option, which overrides what is defined in SparkConf; and/or passed in spark-submit using --conf, which takes precedents to any setting in the code.

+When passing configuration in spark-submit, make sure adding "spark." as prefix to the key.

 Name | Default | Meaning
 --- |:---:| ---